sdleffler/luminance-rs/CONTRIBUTING.md

 Feature requests might be delayed a bit to be packed together as well but eventually get released, even if they’re small.

+## Changelogs update

+`CHANGELOG.md` files must be updated **before any release**.
+Especially, they must contain:

+- The version of the release.
+- The date of the release.
+- How to migrate from a minor to the next major.
+- Everything that a release has introduced, such as major, minor and patch changes.

 ## Git tag